 To fulfill an internship position, submit a resume with an outline for a specific project.
 Interns may also be needed to assist with specific Center programs and events in departments that may include Youth First, advocacy & development among others.
 Resumes are accepted prior to the start date, with some flexibility in certain instances.
 Attending volunteer orientation is required prior to starting the internship.
 Volunteer classes are held monthly.

 Resource Center is a trusted leader that empowers the lesbian, gay, bisexual and transgender (LGBT) communities and all people affected by HIV through improving health and wellness, strengthening families and communities and providing transformative education and advocacy.
 Past Center interns have used the advocacy and research skills they honed to go to law school and obtain graduate degrees in education.

 Below is a list of current open positions at Resource Center.

 To apply for a position, send your resume, cover letter, references, and completed application to the email address listed with each job position.
 Any additional documents required for a particular position will be listed with the job ad.
 All responses must be made via email.
 No phone calls, please.

 Full-time position available for Dental Assistant.
-The Dental Assistant is responsible for preparing patients for dental treatment and assisting the attending dentist with treatment.
-This includes providing patient support service, maintaining equipment, and other duties as assigned.
+The Dental Assistant is responsible for preparing patients for dental treatment and assisting the attending dentist with procedures.
+This includes providing patient support service, maintaining equipment and other duties as assigned.